Did you know that an awesome way to teach kids to code is with unplugged coding activities?

 I was so excited to find that there are plenty of offline, unplugged coding games to play.

-I really like the hands-on approach for my son and find that many boys tend to learn very well that way as well.
+I really like the hands-on approach for my son and find that many kids tend to learn very well that way as well.

 We all try to find a balance when it comes to screen time.